 Consideration of the levels of care at a school will apply a global test which is school and context specific.
-Schools are required to consider all elements of their students' safety, wellbeing and care.
+Schools are required to consider all elements of their students' wellbeing.

-The Director General recognises the importance of student safety and wellbeing as a prerequisite for effective learning in schools.
-It is expected that schools will implement strategies to build a positive school culture that fosters caring and respectful relationships between students and their teachers.
+The Director General recognises the importance of student wellbeing as a prerequisite for effective learning in schools.
+It is expected that schools will implement strategies to build a positive learning environment and school culture that fosters caring and respectful relationships between students and their teachers.
 Such strategies should aim to create a safe and supportive teaching and learning community that promotes student wellbeing and values diversity.
-Evidence-informed practices should guide the prevention of and responses to harassment, aggression, violence and bullying.
-Strategies should also be implemented in relation to cybersafety and cyberbullying as well as students carrying weapons.
+Evidence-informed practices should guide the prevention of and responses, not limited to harassment, aggression, violence, drug use, online safety and bullying.

-Relevant policies and procedures must meet the registration standards where applicable, comply with any applicable State and Commonwealth laws and be effectively disseminated to staff, students and parents.
+Relevant policies and procedures must meet the registration standards where applicable, comply with any applicable State and Commonwealth laws and be effectively disseminated as applicable to governing body members, staff, students and parents.
 They are to be reviewed following every event affecting their implementation and amended as needed.
-The school's governing body is expected to undertake comprehensive risk audits in relation to child safety.
+The school's governing body is expected to undertake comprehensive risk audits in relation to child safety, including wellbeing and ensure implementation of change at the school level.